Howquez/say-it-out-loud/analyses/pre-registered/analyses.md

 rm("cFiles")
 ```

+Some of the columns contain `base64`-encoded strings that can be decoded
-This implies that we only need these lines of code as well as a single
-.csv file (in this case
+to audio files using the `base64enc` package.
+This implies that we only
+need these lines of code as well as a single .csv file (in this case
-`../../data/raw/all_apps_wide-2022-08-10.csv`[^3]) to create and analyze
+`../../data/raw/all_apps_wide-2022-08-10.csv`[^2]) to create and analyze
 the audio files we are interested in.

 ``` r